gosling-lang/gos/doc/user_guide/themes.rst

 Themes
 ======

-Themes customize the look of Gosling visualizations.
+Themes modify the look of Gosling visualizations.
 To enable themes with **gos**, use the :code:`gos.themes` namespace:

 .. code-block:: python